 Haing said all that, those clients wishing to purchase comprehensive or cancellation-only insurance may do so through TravelMaven's booking agent.
 She will explain the options available, and process the application.
 Since November 2019, all TravelMaven tour bookings are handled by our affiliate, DeNureTours.
 As a result, TravelMaven clients benefit from DeNureTour's 60 years of experience and their buying power in the travel marketplace.

-As the name suggests, TravelMaven mostly offers 'walking tours', not hiking expeditions or coach tours or river cruises.
+In terms of the tour itself, TravelMaven mostly offers 'walking tours', not hiking expeditions, bus tours or river cruises.
 This means that most days, we do a significant amount of walking.
 Guests should be regular walkers who are comfortable being on their feet several hours a day, and able to climb stairs.

 As such, guests will need comfortable walking shoes, and may want to bring a small daypack, all weather jacket, umbrella and water bottle.
 In other words, think of our tours as easy urban hikes, rather than days on a bus or boat.
 While we aren't out to win any races, and will take lots of breaks, guests need to be able to keep up with their fellow travellers.

 Having said that, one advantage of staying in one hotel for the whole week is that it's easy for guests to take a day off, or return to the hotel early if they're fatigued or not feeling well.
 This is especially handy if a couple is travelling together, and one would prefer a less active pace.
 In this case, that person could skip an activity, and spend time in or near the hotel until the rest of the group returns.

 Not too big!
 Because our tours use public (rather than private) transportation to shuttle from airports to hotels, and from city to city, guests need to manage their own luggage.
 To this end, medium sized suitcases with good wheels are highly recommended.